mk590901/door_simulation_on_toit/README.md

 ## Interface ITransition.
 The 'execute' function without parameters.
 Parameters or additional attributes for 'execute' function can be in the class that implements the interface.

+## Class BasicStateMachine
+This abstract class implements the transition of the state machine from one state to another under the influence of the given event.
+If the transition is valid, then the transition's function is called when.
+The basic class also delegates to the inheritance class to implement several additional functions: create , publish , getStateName and getEventName .
+In this case, inheritance class is the DoorStateMachine class.

+## Class DoorStateMachine
+This class inherited from basic class BasicStateMachine, implements the logic described in the Introduction.
+Pay attention to the create method: in fact, this is the description of state machine.
+The class also contains an instance of object of type TimersEngine.
+This class allows to create several timers that are used by the application to simulate time delays when opening and closing a door.

+## Interface INotifier
+Describes the behavior of an object with start and final functions.
+In this case, object is used in a timer.
+The start of the timer is accompanied by a call to the start method, the stop leads to the call of the final method.

+## Class Timer
+Contains identifier and notifier.
+The latter implements the start and final commands of the timer.

+## Class TimersEngine
+Contains a container of timers, Allows to add, remove or start a named timer, as well as reset it by marking it as inactivated.
+The class contains a task in terms of toit, which runs when there are no active timers and exits automatically when all running timers become inactive.
+Pay attention to two functions: run_periodically and run_periodically_in_task.
+They are what make the class work.
+These seven lines of code are not for the weak-minded the mournful-minded like me.
+The secret of using these functions was shared with me by FFFF, one of the creators of the language, for which I am especially grateful to him.

+## main
+And finally the main module, which creates the DoorStateMachine, initiates it and runs the simulation.